dcycle/jenkins-pipeline-public-csv-to-private-chart/README.md

-A jenkins pipeline which:

-* Converts a Google Sheet to CSV
+A jenkins pipeline which converts a Google Sheet tab into a CSV and publishes it to a git repo.
-* Publishes the CSV to a private repo
-* Updates a server so that autothenticated users can view the CSV as a chart